Liscannor: History

-The area around Liscannor was part of the Barony of Corcomroe, controlled by the O’Connor family.
+The area around Liscannor was part of the Barony of Corcomroe, controlled by the O'Connor family.

 At least 30 ships of the Spanish Armada, sent to invade England in the summer of 1588, were lost along the coast of Ireland, mainly along the western seaboard.
 The oar-powered galleass Zuñiga was damaged, and anchored off-shore of Liscannor.
 The ship came under surveillance by the High Sheriff of Clare and by crown forces, and those Spanish sailors who had come ashore had to withdraw to their ship.
 One captive was taken and sent for interrogation.
 The Zuñiga escaped the coast with favorable winds, and later reached Le Havre.

 The village of Liscannor is of late 18th century origin.
 According to an 1814 survey there were nearly 200 houses in it at the time, and about ten of them had flag roofs.
 40 houses were used by fishermen.

-Attractions
+While there was once a Gaeltacht (Irish-spealing area) around the Liscannor area, by 1956 the loss of native speakers meant that it could no longer be considered a Gaeltacht area.

+Points of interest

 Cliffs of Moher

 The Cliffs of Moher are one of Ireland's top visitor attractions, and include a protected colony of cliff-nesting seabirds.
 The area was designated as a Refuge for Fauna in 1988, and as a Special Protection Area for Birds (SPA) under the EU Birds Directive in 1989.